Essential closed surfaces and finite coverings of negatively curved cusped 3-manifolds: Introduction

 The proof of this theorem is obtained by combining two basic results.
-In the first one, we prove that there exists a finite covering space $\widetilde{M}$ of $M$ containing a normal surface which is not isotopic to a linking surface, see Theorem \ref{existence normal surface}.
-In the second one, we prove that if $M$ admits a regular, negatively curved, ideal structure then any normal surface in $M$ is incompressible, see Theorem \ref{incompressible surface}.
+The first one says that there exists a finite covering space $\widetilde{M}$ of $M$ containing a closed normal surface which is not isotopic to a linking surface, see Theorem \ref{existence normal surface}.
+The second one says that if $M$ admits a regular, negatively curved, ideal structure then any normal closed surface in $M$ is essential, see Theorem \ref{incompressible surface}.